CMAA Diversity In Country Music

 Furthermore, if you or someone you know is ever made to feel unsafe we strongly encourage you to seek support, knowing that the CMAA board and the wider country music community has your back.

-See below a list of resources you might find helpful for yourself, a friend or colleague.
+A list of resources you might find helpful for yourself, a friend or colleague can be found HERE.

 It is up to all of us to make participation in Australian country music be as safe, inclusive and supportive at all times.